 Arcetri is a district of Florence, in the hills to the south of the city centre.

-A number of historic buildings are situated there, including the house of the famous scientist Galileo Galilei (called Villa il Gioiello), the Convent of San Matteo and the Torre del Gallo.
+A number of historic buildings are situated there ( read more about the complete list of building in Florence ), including the house of the famous scientist Galileo Galilei (called Villa il Gioiello), the Convent of San Matteo and the Torre del Gallo.
 The Osservatorio Astrofisico di Arcetri is also located here.
-The church of San Leonardo in Arcetri is the main church of the area.
+The church of San Leonardo in Arcetri is the main church of the area ( check our complete guide about Florence).

 Galileo Galilei died here on January 8, 1642.